Kalissaac/ocfdocs/internal/docs/operatingrules/bylaws.md

        Directors meeting in the Fall and Spring semester, with the following
        exceptions:

-       1. The University Affairs Committee is headed by the General Managers, and an election for University Affairs Committee head will not be held.

-       2. Election dates for heads to the DeCal Committee and ad-hoc committees may be set by the OCF Decision Making Process.
+       1. Election dates for heads to the DeCal Committee and ad-hoc committees may be set by the OCF Decision Making Process.
 Election dates may not be set for fewer than 14 days in the future.
 Elections must be announced to all Board members at least 14 days in advance.